Recap of AEW 'Double or Nothing' Rally Including Chris Jericho, Neville Signings

 On New Year's Day, AEW announced Cody and Brandi Rhodes, The Young Bucks and Adam Page had formally signed contracts.
 Beyond that, little else was known about the upstart promotion.

 Few wrestlers have successfully reinvented themselves in the way Chris Jericho has over the years.
-Few foresaw him making the jump to New-Japan Pro Wrestling and delivering a handful of classic matches, and Y2J sprang the unexpected Tuesday when he revealed he had aligned with AEW.
+Few foresaw him making the jump to New Japan Pro-Wrestling and delivering a handful of classic matches, and Y2J sprang the unexpected Tuesday when he revealed he had aligned with AEW.

 Jon Alba @JonAlba